Microsoft launches new Office for consumers

 "We have not said that we will do rich client software on the iPad at this point," said DelBene, although he did not rule out producing such software in the future.
 "We've been very logical in our approach.
 I'm pleased with the software we have delivered for the iPad to date," he said.

-The iPad issue has been a long-time quandary for Microsoft, which might gain more mobile users by making Office available on the iPad but would have to give Apple a cut of its subscriptions.
-Availability of Office on iPads would also take away a major incentive to buying its own competing Surface tablet.
+The iPad issue has been a long-time quandary for Microsoft, which might gain more mobile users by making Office available on the iPad, but also removes a major incentive to buying its own competing Surface tablet.

+The rollout of Office 365 for corporations, Microsoft's core market, has already started, but the new product will not be officially launched until Feb.
+27. The new Office applications have been available to large volume business customers since December.

 Microsoft estimates that 1 billion people worldwide use some part of Office and the unit that produces Office is Microsoft's most profitable, edging out the flagship Windows division for the last few years.
 It now accounts for more than half of Microsoft's overall profit.